Skip to main content

 Managing Java versions

-to find and install the specific JRE that is needed.
+Note: A Java application or service that is packaged as an RPM following best practices will specify the necessary JRE version as a package dependency.
+This will cause yum to find and install the specific JRE that is needed.
 The application or service will use the specific JRE’s full path instead of relying on the shell’s command search path.

-command will make changes that apply to the whole system.
+It is possible to choose which version gets used when you type java or javac by using the system’s alternatives command or by using environment variables to change the path.
+The alternatives command will make changes that apply to the whole system.
 For a development system, this is a reasonable choice.
-For a shared system, like a server running multiple applications, changing alternatives
+For a shared system, like a server running multiple applications, changing alternativescould have undesired side effects.

-To set the default JDK using alternatives
+To set the default JDK using alternatives:

 # alternatives --config javac

-To set the default JRE using alternatives
+To set the default JRE using alternatives:

 # alternatives --config java

 Note that a number of related Java commands will be changed at the same time.
-For a full list use alternatives --display
+For a full list use alternatives --display:

 # alternatives --display javac